ManpreetKaurMankoo/AutomationPractise/README.md

 ---
 **How the framework works?**

+- The tests are triggered through the testng.xml file (via IDE) which also has details about the listeners and dataprovider in order to trigger them.
+Alternatively, Maven build tool calls the testng.xml file through surefire plugin (provided in the pom.xml file) to run the tests via command prompt.

+- MethodInterceptor class which implements IMethodInterceptor intercepts the existing test methods and changes the annotation value at the run time which is fetched from the TestInformation excel sheet (header part).

 - AnnotationTransformer class which implements IAnnotationTransformer is reponsible for reading the data from TestInformation sheet under data folder.
-It sets the annotation of the test methods like description, enabled, priority, dataprovider values read from the excel.
+It sets the annotation of the test methods like testname, description, execute, dataprovider values read from the excel.

-- Things to note: Test name in the first column of the excel sheet should match with atleast an @Test available in test classes mentioned in the testng.xml
+Things to note: Test name in the first column of the excel sheet should match with at least an @Test available in test classes mentioned in the testng.xml

 - All the tests will have the same dataprovider in the DataProviderUtilities class.
 For example, the 'verifySearchPageFieldIsDisplayedTest_TC_008' in TestInformation sheet will take the data from SearchData sheet which has the row where the testname is 'verifySearchPageFieldIsDisplayedTest_TC_008'.

-- If there are multiple rows with 'verifySearchPageFieldIsDisplayedTest_TC_008' as testname in the DataProvider sheet (SearchData), framework will consider it as this as multiple iterations for a test case.
+If there are multiple rows with 'verifySearchPageFieldIsDisplayedTest_TC_008' as testname in the DataProvider sheet (SearchData), framework will consider it as this as multiple iterations for a test case.

-- MethodInterceptor class which implements IMethodInterceptor intercepts the existing test methods and changes the annotation value at the run time.

 - Listeners class is responsible for listening to the tests, capturing the events and logging the pass, fail, skip logs with or without screenshot.

+- User defined exceptions are implemented for throwing run time exceptions.

+- The tests triggered through testng.xml file call the web pages class methods to fetch and interact with the web elements.
+After the values are retrieved and required operations are performed, the tests perform the assertions.

+- Each test result along with the logs and screenshots (if configured as Yes) is captured and shown through Extent Reports after all the tests are run.
 ---